-Following this offering, we will need to raise significant additional capital to continue operations.
+We will need to raise significant additional capital to continue operations.
 If we are unable to raise capital, we could be required to seek bankruptcy protection or other alternatives that would likely result in our securityholders losing some or all of their investment in us.

-Following this offering, we will need to raise significant additional capital to continue operations and continue to support our planned development and commercialization activities We believe that the net proceeds from this offering, together with our cash on hand, will satisfy our capital needs through late second quarter of 2024 under our current business plan.
+We will need to raise significant additional capital to continue operations and continue to support our planned development and commercialization activities.
+We believe that our cash on hand will satisfy our capital needs until late second quarter of 2024 under our current business plan.
+We have based these estimates, however, on assumptions that may prove to be wrong, and we could spend our available capital resources much faster than we currently expect or require more capital to fund our operations than we currently expect.
 The amount and timing of our future funding requirements will depend on many factors, including:

-- the timing, rate of progress and cost of any clinical trials and other manufacturing/product development activities for our current and any future product candidates that we develop, in-license or acquire; - the results of the clinical trials for our product candidates in the United States and any foreign countries; - the timing of, and the costs involved in, FDA approval and any foreign regulatory approval of our product candidates, if at all; - the number and characteristics of any additional future product candidates we develop or acquire; - our ability to establish and maintain strategic collaborations, licensing, co-promotion or other arrangements and the terms and timing of such arrangements; - the cost of commercialization activities if our current or any future product candidates are approved for sale, including manufacturing, marketing, sales and distribution costs; - the degree and rate of market acceptance of any approved products; - costs under our third-party manufacturing and supply arrangements for our current and any future product candidates and any products we commercialize; - costs and timing of completion of any additional outsourced commercial manufacturing or supply arrangements that we may establish; - the willingness of our third party service providers to continue to provide services based on our limited liquidity and those service providers not requiring pre-payment for services; - costs of preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates; - costs associated with prosecuting or defending any litigation that we are or may become involved in and any damages payable by us that result from such litigation; - costs associated with any product recall that could occur; - costs of operating as a public company; - the emergence, approval, availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing products or treatments; - costs associated with any acquisition or in-license of products and product candidates, technologies or businesses; and - personnel, facilities and equipment requirements.
+- the timing, rate of progress and cost of any clinical trials and other manufacturing/product development activities for our current and any future product candidates that we develop, in-license or acquire; - the results of the clinical trials for our product candidates in the United States and any foreign countries; - the timing of, and the costs involved in, FDA approval and any foreign regulatory approval of our product candidates, if at all; - the number and characteristics of any additional future product candidates we develop or acquire; - our ability to establish and maintain strategic partnerships, licensing, co-promotion or other arrangements and the terms and timing of such arrangements; - the cost of commercialization activities if our current or any future product candidates are approved for sale, including manufacturing, marketing, sales and distribution costs;

+- the degree and rate of market acceptance of any approved products; - costs under our third-party manufacturing and supply arrangements for our current and any future product candidates and any products we commercialize: - costs and timing of completion of any additional outsourced commercial manufacturing or supply arrangements that we may establish; - the willingness of our third party service providers to continue to provide services based on our limited liquidity and those service providers not requiring pre-payment for services; - costs of preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates; - costs associated with prosecuting or defending any litigation that we are or may become involved in and any damages payable by us that result from such litigation; - costs associated with any product recall that could occur; - costs of operating as a public company; - the emergence, approval, availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing products or treatments; - costs associated with any acquisition or in-license of products and product candidates, technologies or businesses; and - personnel, facilities and equipment requirements.